frizatch/2DGeology_in_QGIS/README.md

 ![Boulder Flatirons](images/640x_BoulderFlatirons_PH.jpg)
 Boulder Flatirons by Paulhaberstroh [CC by SA](https://creativecommons.org/licenses/by-sa/4.0/legalcode)

-To dive into making geologic maps of this area, we need to load our data!
+To dive into making a basic geologic map of this area, we need the information structural geologists have collected by examining the surface exposures of the rocks.
+We'll then take that information and combine it with elevation data and construct our best guess of what these rocks look like in a profile view or a "cross section."

 *Resources for finding this kind of information for other areas are listed at the end of the tutorial.*